hitersyw/surgical_robots/README.md

 ## Pre-Processing

 Next, run `python scripts/process_data.py` from the home directory of the repository.
+(Be careful about the file names, since I added in another one from the third gauze.)
 This will do the following main steps:

 - Check all images for size and height/width sanity checks.